-\boxtimes Other Treasury Bureaus: (name the bureau(s) here and identify the bureau/office information system from which the PII originated)and (how/why PII is collected from this source.).

-• All Departmental Offices, including the Office of Financial Research (OFR), the Office of the Inspector General (OIG), and the Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP);

-- Bureau of Engraving and Printing (BEP);

-- Bureau of the Fiscal Service (Fiscal Service); and

-- United States Mint.

-4. Other Federal Agencies

-\Box Other federal agencies: (name each agency here and explain how/why PII is collected from this source.).

-5. State and Local Agencies

-\Box State and local agencies: (Name the State and local agencies here and explain how/why PII is collected from this source).

-6. Private Sector

-□ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources): (Name the State and local agencies here and explain how/why PII is collected from this source.).

-7. Other Sources

-☑ Other sources not covered above (for example, foreign governments).
+☐ Other Treasury Bureaus: (name the bureau(s) here and identify the bureau/office information system from which the PII originated)and (how/why PII is collected from this source.).
+4. Other Federal Agencies ☐ Other federal agencies: (name each agency here and explain how/why PII is collected from this source.).
+5. State and Local Agencies \square State and local agencies: (Name the State and local agencies here and explain how/why PII is collected from this source).
+6. Private Sector ☐ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources): (Name the State and local agencies here and explain how/why PII is collected from this source.).
+7. Other Sources (Naı ☐ Other sources not covered above (for example, foreign governments). me the other sources here and explain how/why PII is collected from this source).

-(Name the other sources here and explain how/why PII is collected from this source).
-The information in the AtHoc system is acquired from Treasury employees who provide their contact and other information when they start working at a Treasury facility.
-Some Treasury Bureaus acquire the information from the Treasury HR Connect system; others acquire the information from the Treasury Directory Services database.
-Treasury obtains the information maintained in both of these sources directly from the individual.